Accepting New Clients (updated Sep 25)

 Check Availability

-There are many ways a person can free themselves from feelings of retroactive jealousy.
+There are many ways a person can overcome feelings of retroactive jealousy.
 You can engage in your own personal work and self-reflection with activities like journaling and meditation.
-However, if you need additional support a therapist could help.
-Therapy can offer relief by helping you learn how to manage negative symptoms by dealing with underlying anxieties, help you accept partner’s prior relationships, and improve your mental health.
-You can learn how to break the cycle of fear that jealous thoughts can cause.
+Or, if needed, additional support from a therapist could help.
+The following are techniques you can apply to help you overcome feelings of retroactive jealousy in your relationship:

 1. Stop engaging in activities that lead to jealous feelings.